awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

 # VACUUM<a name="r_VACUUM_command"></a>

-Resorts rows and reclaims space in either a specified table or all tables in the current database\.
+Re\-sorts rows and reclaims space in either a specified table or all tables in the current database\.

 **Note**
 Only the table owner or a superuser can effectively vacuum a table\.
 If VACUUM is run without the necessary table privileges, the operation completes successfully but has no effect\.

+Amazon Redshift automatically sorts data and runs VACUUM DELETE in the background\.
+This lessens the need to run the VACUUM command\.
+For more information, see [Vacuuming Tables](t_Reclaiming_storage_space202.md)\.

 By default, VACUUM skips the sort phase for any table where more than 95 percent of the table's rows are already sorted\.
 Skipping the sort phase can significantly improve VACUUM performance\.
 To change the default sort or delete threshold for a single table, include the table name and the TO *threshold* PERCENT parameter when you run VACUUM\.